21.4.07

 Select the statement which appeals most to you.
 If none of them appeal then move onto the next question.

-“It is vital that the means of production be owned communally.
-Only this will ensure that both the power and wealth derived from industry will be justly shared.”
+"It is vital that the means of production be owned communally.
+Only this will ensure that the wealth derived from industry will be justly shared."

 Alters Equality Score by +14%

-“Industry needs to be regulated to minimise any adverse effects it may have on society.
-Along with re-distributive taxation and public provision of vital services this will ensure a more equitable society.”
+"Industry needs to be regulated to minimize any adverse effects it may have on society.
+Along with re-distributive taxation and public provision of vital services this will ensure a more equitable society."

 Alters Equality Score by +7%